Calreticulin: Clinical significance

-Calreticulin binds to antibodies in certain area of systemic lupus and Sjögren patients that contain anti-Ro/SSA antibodies.
+Calreticulin binds to antibodies in certain areas of systemic lupus and Sjögren patients that contain anti-Ro/SSA antibodies.
 Systemic lupus erythematosus is associated with increased autoantibody titers against calreticulin, but calreticulin is not a Ro/SS-A antigen.
 Earlier papers referred to calreticulin as an Ro/SS-A antigen, but this was later disproven.
 Increased autoantibody titer against human calreticulin is found in infants with complete congenital heart block of both the IgG and IgM classes.

-In 2013, two groups detected calreticulin mutations in a majority of JAK2-negative/MPL-negative patients with essential thrombocythemia and primary myelofibrosis, which makes CALR mutations the second most common in myeloproliferative neoplasms.
+In 2013, two groups detected calreticulin mutations in a majority of JAK2-negative / MPL-negative patients with essential thrombocythemia and primary myelofibrosis, which makes CALR mutations the second most common in myeloproliferative neoplasms.
 All mutations (insertions or deletions) affected the last exon, generating a reading frame shift of the resulting protein, that creates a novel terminal peptide and causes a loss of endoplasmic reticulum KDEL retention signal.
-The most common deletion in CALR (p.L367Tfs*46) is the result of DNA double strand break followed a repair by the Microhomology-mediated end joining (MMEJ).
+The most common deletion in CALR (p.L367Tfs*46) is the result of DNA double-strand break, followed by a repair through the pathway microhomology-mediated end joining (MMEJ).

 Role in cancer

-Calreticulin (CRT) is expressed in many cancer cells and plays a role to promote macrophages to engulf hazardous cancerous cells.
-The reason why most of the cells are not destroyed is the presence of another molecule with signal CD47, which blocks CRT.
-Hence antibodies that block CD47 might be useful as a cancer treatment.
-In mice models of myeloid leukemia and non-Hodgkin lymphoma, anti-CD47 were effective in clearing cancer cells while normal cells were unaffected.
+Calreticulin is expressed in many cancer cells and plays a role to promote macrophages to engulf hazardous cancerous cells.
+The reason why most of the cells are not destroyed is the presence of another molecule with the signal CD47, which blocks CRT.
+Hence, antibodies that block CD47 might be useful as a cancer treatment.
+In mice models of myeloid leukemia and non-Hodgkin lymphoma, anti-CD47 was effective in clearing cancer cells while normal cells were unaffected.